Framework Category

 Does your organization have a formal process to request, track, review, and fulfill access requests that includes appropriate approval from system or data owners?

-This question assesses whether your organization has implemented a structured access management process that governs how users obtain new or additional system access.
+Disciplined access provisioning is the focus, specifically whether you have a formal process to request, track, review, and fulfill access with approval from the relevant system or data owners.
 A formal process ensures that access is granted based on legitimate business needs, receives proper authorization, and maintains an audit trail of requests and approvals.

 Does your organization have a formal process for managing the lifecycle of cryptographic certificates, keys, identity tokens, and other credentials?